• A close-up image of medium green leaves. In the middle of the image are several light green, oblong buds.

 • Do not plant pale swallow-wort.

-• The whole pale swallow-wort plant, including roots, can be dug up or pulled once or twice per season.
+• Dig up or pull the entire plant, including roots, once or twice per growing season.

-• Mowing is not recommended as it can spread seeds.
+• Mowing is not recommended as it can spread seeds and root fragments.

 • Plants can also be controlled with either foliar or cut-stem herbicide applications.
 For specific herbicide recommendations, contact your University of Minnesota Regional Extension Educator.